salejandro/EGiG-MBIOD/Practical guide.md

 </br>

-To ilustrate the different evolutionary hisory of some of these recombinant fragments, you will ...
+To ilustrate the different evolutionary history of some viral genome regions, you will conduct a ML phylogenetic analysis of the nucleotide sequences of two recombination fragments: the fragment including the RNA polymerase and the helicase (fragment x in Fig. 3), and the fragment that includes most of the S-gene (fragment x in Fig.3) of representative human, bat, and pangolin Sarbecoviruses.
+These two fragments encode proteins with very different functions, which is clearly reflected in their contrasting evolutionary rates.

 ### Workflow